FalcoSuessgott/hashicorp-vault-playground/docs/csi.md

 ## Overview
 The following resources will be created:

-1. The Vault Agent Injector Helm Chart is going to be installed in the `csi` Namespace.
+1. The Vault Helm Chart is going to be installed in the `csi` Namespace.
 2. The CSI Driver is installed using the official Helm Chart
 3. A Kubernetes Auth Role `csi` bound to the `csi` Namespace & Service Account
 4. KVv2 Secrets under `csi/secrets` containing 2 Example Secrets